-I’ve been pregnant 6 times (3 miscarried).
+I was pregnant 6 times – though, 3 miscarried.
 When I do the research to write these articles I always ask myself this question: Why is pregnant driving not a more common topic of discussion?
 Why do OBs not talk about driving with their pregnant patients?

 I can delve deep into a lot of studies and findings about possible injuries and causes of dangers of driving while pregnant.
 But we offer much of that in our Tummy Shield report.
 I offer tips for making driving as safe as possible for moms-to-be.

 This article is purely to share the numbers.

 The dangers of pregnant driving is certainly not a new challenge.

 After all, according to former Director of the Office of Crashworthiness at NHTSA James Hofferbrth, it was known some 50-60 years ago that seat belts were not an optimal design for keeping pregnant women and their babies safe.
 But the design worked for most of the rest of the population.
 The government was just trying to convince people to use seat belts back then.
 And pregnant women just weren’t in the car that much.

 But today pregnant women are in the car much more.
-Many work right up until the birth of their child to utilize as much of their maternity leave after the baby is born.
-Pregnant are driving late into their pregnancies.
+Many work right up until the birth to utilize as much of their maternity leave after baby is born.
+Pregnant women are driving late into their pregnancies.
 The total annual miles driven by women of reproductive age increased 275% from 1969 to 1990.
 This represents a major increase in fetal exposure to crash risks over those 30 years and has likely only increased more in the last 30 years.

 So what are the statistics?

 It is actually hard to tell exactly how many pregnancies are lost due to motor vehicle crashes.
 Different studies on driving and pregnancy estimate different numbers, anywhere from 300-5,000 fetal deaths from car crashes.
 (See our pregnant driving statistics infographic here.)